glovek08/roman-numeral-converter/README.md

-# us-number-validator
+# Roman Numeral Converter.
-Basic US telephone number validator, part of the fCC's JavaScript Algorithms and Data Structures (Beta) curriculum.
+Basic website to practice recursion, functional programming, grid, responsive design and more.
+Part of fCC's JavaScript Algorithms and Data Structures (Beta) curriculum.
-A quick website to validate if a giving number is indeed a US number.
-This project is intended to practice the use of regex, responsive web design, CSS pseudo-elements and dark/light theme.